Jean Tirole: Contributions to economics

 Tirole's textbook, The Theory of Industrial Organization, synthesised modern models of oligopolistic competition, analysing various cases where industries consist of a small number of firms with significant market power.
 He and Oliver Hart published a paper showing the conditions in which a vertical merger can result in foreclosure.
 Rochet and Tirole analysed the implications of 2-sided markets for competition policy.
 Fudenberg and Tirole also created a taxonomy of strategic effects in oligopolistic competition models.

+The science of taming powerful firms

+Tirole's 2014 Nobel Prize lecture was titled "The science of taming powerful firms" and explained his theories: